Important dates

 The scholarships aim to create an international network of diverse, passionate and ethical leaders who will reinvest their skills, knowledge and experience to help build a regenerative society on a flourishing planet.

-To date, more than one thousand scholars have completed the programme all over the world.
+To date, almost two thousand scholars have completed the programme all over the world.

 Laidlaw Supervisors